History of slavery in Louisiana: Statehood and the U.S. Civil War (1812–1865)

+In Louisiana, uniquely among the slave states, enslaved people were classed as personal property rather than real property.

+The New Orleans slave market was the single most important slave market in the United States.
+One historian described the scene: "In the fashionable streets of the business quarter there were slave barracks, slave show-rooms, slave auction-houses.
+In some of these establishments negroes attractively attired were exhibited in show windows or on verandahs, precisely as one might offer any other kind of merchandise for public inspection.
+In 1842 there were 185 persons listed in the city directory as engaged in the business, not counting 349 brokers and 25 auctioneers, who probably also sold slaves whenever the opportunity offered.
+This was in a city the white population of which did not exceed 60,000 souls."

+In 1857, Louisiana banned individual manumission, meaning slave owners could not independently free their slaves, it required court or legislative intervention.

 Slavery was officially abolished in the portion of the state under Union control by the state constitution of 1864, during the American Civil War.
 Slavery had already been abolished in the remainder of the state by President Abraham Lincoln's 1863 Emancipation Proclamation, which provided that slaves located in territories which were in rebellion against the United States were free.
 In some areas, slaves left the plantations to seek Union military lines for freedom.
 If such lines were located too far away, they were often held in servitude until the Union gained control of the South.